-If you are bored of sneaking around, you can always open fire on your enemies.
+If you are bored with sneaking around, you can always open fire on your enemies.
 On the other hand, if your ears are still ringing from the last gunfight, you can take it easy and choose a quiet approach.
 The freedom of doing things at your own pace is what sets this game apart from other stealth games.

-BioShock: Infinite is a first-person shooter, but it’s worth $60 just for its amazing art-style and a fascinating city.
+BioShock: Infinite is a first-person shooter, and it’s worth $60 just for its amazing art-style and a fascinating city.
 I was totally in love with the city and its people from the moment I stepped in.

 I'll bet you won't be ready for it.
 Don’t worry though.
 Nothing can withstand your big-ass shotgun.
 You will also have access to some magical powers to help you take down increasingly difficult foes.

-While Bioshock remains a first-person shooter at heart, it plays like an adventure and exploration game as well.
-There are puzzles to crack, mysteries to solve and a lot of hidden areas to be explored?
+While BioShock remains a first-person shooter at heart, it plays like an adventure and exploration game as well.
+There are puzzles to crack, mysteries to solve and a lot of hidden areas to be explored.
 What’s not to like?

 Agent 47 is a ruthless, cold-hearted assassin who can get the job done and come out unscathed against all odds.
 If you've played previous Hitman games, you know what I'm talking about.

 The Hitman series has always been about dropping you in hostile places, equipping you with a sniper rifle and some handy tools, and leaving it all up to you to carry out your assassination contract.
 Unlike Dishonored, though, you don't have the option to spare your target.
 However, you can choose your own way to finish them off.